mftenergy/Gitting-comfortable/slidedeck/slides.md

 <template #4>

-If you find yourself having commited and pushed the changes to a branch and you want to undo commit, then reset can be used, but it will be much cleaner to do a revert:
+If you find yourself having committed and pushed the changes to a branch and you want to undo commit, then reset can be used, but it will be much cleaner to do a revert:

 ```bash
 git revert <commitid>